VirtualBox/virtualbox/README.md

 3. Default\
 Default VirtualBox.xidl from the folder "idl" is used.
 ### Check Java on the machine
+Java must be installed.
+Simple check is to run on of the next commands:\
 ```
 java --version
 javac --version